 Personal data may not be stored longer than necessary for the purpose for which it was obtained in the first place.

 This means there is a storage restriction.
-This period over which personal data is stored is also referred to as a retention period.
+The period over which personal data is stored is also referred to as a ‘retention period’.

-The organisation may keep the data for longer if the it’s intended for scientific, historical or statistical purposes, provided that the rights and freedoms of those involved are protected.
+The organisation may keep the data for longer when the data is intended for scientific, historical or statistical purposes, provided that the rights and freedoms of those involved are protected.